-6th Form Dress Code
+Sixth Form Dress Code

 Sixth Formers in a school which they share with other younger students are in an unusual position.
 They have privileges and freedoms that are not granted to those in Year 7 – 11.
 Staff have different views on how students should look in the Sixth Form, but none of us wants to waste time on disputes over clothes, jewellery or hair.
 Very importantly we have a high local reputation which is precious; outsiders do make judgements on how our students look, whether we like it or not.

-There will be approximately six “dress smartly days” across the year when you will have to come to school dressed in smart office wear.
+The overwhelming majority of our students have no difficulty in following the dress code.
+In cases of dispute about what is acceptable, the Head of Sixth Form will be the final arbiter.
+Please note that there will be approximately six “dress smartly days” across the year when you will have to come to school dressed in smart office wear.